CCE Country Profile

 The Cook Islands’ National Climate Change Policy 2018-2028 (2018) notes that if the country is to succeed in climate change adaptation and mitigation, there is a need to “build capacity generally, but particularly in the scientific area to ensure timely access to locally relevant information” (2018, p.
 20).

-The 2nd Joint National Action Plan for Climate Change and Disaster Risk Management 2016-2020 (2016) also includes Strategy #9 on “Human Health and Welfare” that focuses on the role of traditional knowledge in developing coping strategies for climate change (p.
+The 2nd Joint National Action Plan for Climate Change and Disaster Risk Management 2016-2020 (2016) also includes Strategy #9 on “Human Health and Welfare” which focuses on the role of traditional knowledge in developing coping strategies for climate change (p.
 34).
 The Ministry of Health encourages a spiritual and cultural approach when designing climate change activities.
-For example, farmers, fishers, and practitioners of traditional livelihoods who have observed agricultural and marine changes due to climate change over the past decade have been received training on how to access and utilise citizen data for tracking climate change.
+For example, farmers, fishers, and practitioners of traditional livelihoods who have observed agricultural and marine changes due to climate change over the past decade have received training on how to access and utilize citizen data for tracking climate change.

 The Cook Islands Tertiary Training Institute provides Technical and Vocational Education and Training (TVET) opportunities for Cook Islanders.
-National documents repeatedly point to the dire need for capacity building opportunities and training for adults.
+National documents repeatedly point to the dire need for capacity-building opportunities and training for adults.
 Based on results from the Strengthening Resilience of Our Islands and Our Communities to Climate Change Program, there is a need for the Cook Islands Tertiary Training Institute to include climate change-informed technical training as part of their offerings.
 Similarly, according to a Training Needs and Gaps Analysis (2020), the country is in need of skills in proposal writing and project planning, accessing funds, and Climate Change and Disaster Risk Reduction finance.

 There are also programs to increase citizens’ participation in climate change activities through learning initiatives.
-For example, the National Environment Service is currently implementing the Review and Update of the National Implementation Plan for the Stockholm Convevntion on Persistent Organic Pollutants (POPs) in the Cook Islands.
+For example, the National Environment Service is currently implementing the Review and Update of the National Implementation Plan for the Stockholm Convention on Persistent Organic Pollutants (POPs) in the Cook Islands.
 The intention of the project is to mobilize communities to participate in the responsible use of organic chemicals without polluting the atmosphere.

 CLIMATE CHANGE COMMUNICATION IN THE COUNTRY